Aggressive Product Liability Lawyers

 • Inadequate instructions

+Organizations such as the American National Standards Institute provide guidelines for warning labels, including color-coded signals such as red, orange, and yellow to indicate hazard severity.
 Companies can be held strictly liable if proper warnings could have prevented the injury.

 Maryland Product Liability Lawyers